zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: Which is a great explanation.
 So now what I want, what I'd love for you to do is go to the next level where you explain to me, what are those things?
 And there, is there a particular essay that would—

 **ZMD**: So the last two times you asked me this question—do you listen to these recordings at all?
-Like, I don't, okay—the last two times you asked me this question, I gave conservation of expected evidence as an example.
+The last two times you asked me this question, I gave conservation of expected evidence as an example.
 But another example was like, there was an essay called ["The Bottom Line"](https://www.readthesequences.com/The-Bottom-Line) or another one called ["A Rational Argument"](https://www.readthesequences.com/A-Rational-Argument) where there's this idea that—a lot of people have this intuition that you have a position and then part of your goal as a reasoner is to come up with arguments for your position.
 And actually this is backwards.
 You want to use arguments—you should be swayed by arguments to just decide which position is right.
 After you've already decided which position you want to argue for, any further arguments you come up with after the fact are causally inert in making your position more correct.

 **CM**: Do you remember the first essay you read, the first one you read, what was it?